Tesla Berlin factory to elect works council on Feb 28 | Business

 - Germany

-A Tesla representative was not immediately available for comment.
-Chief Executive Elon Musk has sparred with organised labour in the past and was ordered in March last year to delete a comment made on Twitter in 2018, which threatened to strip U.S. employees of their stock options if they formed a union.
+Chief Executive Elon Musk has sparred with organized labor in the past and was ordered in March last year to delete a comment made on Twitter in 2018, which threatened to strip U.S. employees of their stock options if they formed a union.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)